tdy/dots/README.md

-Some configs and screenshots from my Arch Linux system:
+Some configs and screenshots from my laptop:
 * awesomewm 3.5+
 * vim
-* rxvt-unicode-256color
+* pianobar